verrazzano/docs/content/en/docs/setup/install/installation.md

 to manage the life cycle of Verrazzano installations.
 Using the [Verrazzano]({{< relref "/docs/reference/api/verrazzano/v1beta1.md" >}}) custom resource, you can install, uninstall, and upgrade Verrazzano installations.

+The Verrazzano CLI automatically deploys and installs the Verrazzano Platform Operator when applying the Verrazzano custom resource.
+So you only need to install Verrazzano as described below.

 ## Perform the installation

 Verrazzano supports the following installation profiles:  development (`dev`), production (`prod`), and